 ... when it comes to right-wing extremists being particularly prone to violence.

-The Discussion topic is right-wing extremism - but to deflect criticism, this example of whataboutism is thrown around and it is pointed out that the other side is no better.
-The however, does not change the fact thatthat right-wing extremists are particularly prone to violence.
+The Discussion topic is right-wing extremism - but to deflect criticism, this example of whataboutism is thrown around and reference is made to the fact that the other side is no better.
+The however, does not change the factthat right-wing extremists are particularly prone to violence.

 Whataboutism in politics and the media

-Whataboutism is also obviously used in political discussions, where people are seen by cameras and therefore usually also by millions of people - as well as in social media.
-Here are a few examples:
+Whataboutism is also used quite obviously in political discussions, where people are seen by cameras and thus usually by millions of people - just as it is in social media.
+Here are some examples:

-"So many people are wondering why the attorney general's office or the special counsel is not looking into the many crimes committed by Hillary Clinton or Comey.
+"So many people are wondering why the attorney general's office or the special counsel isn't looking into the many crimes of Hillary Clinton or Comey.
 33,000 emails deleted?"

 ...
 Donald Trump (via Twitter) in response to the FBI's investigation into his Russia affair.

 Donald Trump is definitely a true "master of deflection" and the "but what about..." counter-question.
-When, as here and as so often, he himself gets caught in the closing line, he tries to with invented or comparatively harmless offenses of his political opponents:inside to cause irritation.
+When he gets into the closing line himself, as he did here and as he often does, he tries to with invented or comparatively harmless offenses of his political opponents:inside to cause irritation.

 "But what about the rising crime rate?"

 Whatboutism in the media is not uncommon.
-In this example, a news program was about police violence.
-A possible rise in the crime rate is of course no logical reason for the police to become more violent.
-The bogus argument is once again only intended to create a distraction.
+In this example, a news story was about police violence.
+A possible rising crime rate does not, of course, constitute a logical reason for the police to become more violent.
+Once again, the bogus argument is only meant to create a distraction.

-"We only talk about meat all the time, we should talk about heating and living just as much!"
+"All we talk about all the time is meat, we should talk about heating and housing just as much!"

 ...
 Christian Lindner (FDP) in a climate protection debate on the climate impact of animal foods.

-With this rhetorical maneuver, the FDP leader tried to shift the focus of the debate to other "climate killers".
-But the topic under discussion was animal-based foods.
-Because around 69 percent of food-related greenhouse gas emissions in Germany are attributable to the consumption of animal-based foods₁, are the vegetarian diet or the Veganism the greatest levers for a more climate-friendly everyday life.
+With this rhetorical maneuver, the FDP leader tried to steer the topic of the debate to other "climate killers".
+But the topic under discussion was animal-based foodstuffs.
+There around 69 percent of diet-related greenhouse gas emissions in Germany are attributable to the consumption of animal-based foods₁, are the vegetarian diet or the Veganism the greatest levers for a more climate-friendly everyday life.

-"As long as these greens are cutting down the rainforest for tofu sausages and avocado toast, they have nothing to say to our farmers in this country."
+"As long as these Greens are cutting down the rainforest for tofu sausages and avocado toast, they have no say at all in this country for our farmers."

 ...
-Tilman Kuban (Junge Union) in his speech at the CDU party conference on the climate and environmentally friendly vegan diet.
+Tilman Kuban (Junge Union) in his speech at the CDU party conference about the climate and environmentally friendly vegan diet.

-The politician Tilman Kuban is alluding to the fact that avocados and Soy the rainforest cut down becomes.
-On the one hand, around 77 percent of the global soy harvest ends up as animal feed for the Factory farming.₂ Secondly, "the others have to change before I change" is a pretty childish argument.
-So here's the whataboutism not only distracting, but also based on misinformation.
+The politician Tilman Kuban alludes here to the fact that for avocados and Soy the rainforest cut down is becoming.
+First, about 77 percent of the world's soybean harvest ends up as animal feed for the Factory farming.₂ On the other hand, "the others have to change before I change" is a rather childish argument.
+So here is the whataboutism not only distracting, but also based on misinformation.

 6 Tips: How can I counter, expose and counter Whataboutism?